-Erin is Managing Director at Eighty-Eight Agency and an angel investor and advisor to multiple startups, including Pressed.
+Erin is the Co-Founder and CEO and of Willful and an angel investor and advisor to multiple startups, including Pressed.

 PN: The work you do – speaking engagements, being the boss lady at 88, investor and advisor, etc. – really inspires people, especially young women.
 Is this something you’re actively aware of when you’re taking on new roles?